udayakumar-s/ej2-angular-docs/ej2-angular/menu/how-to/right-to-left.md

 ---
 layout: post
 title: Right to left in Angular Menu component | Syncfusion
-description: Learn here all about Right to left in Syncfusion ##Platform_Name## Menu component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Right to left in Syncfusion Angular Menu component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Right to left
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Right to left in Angular Menu component